Thermodynamic uncertainty relation for generalized time-reversal observables: Conclusion

 \section{Conclusion}

-In this paper, we have derived a universal lower bound on the uncertainty of observables that exhibit the generalized time-reversal symmetry.
+In this paper, we have derived two lower bounds on the uncertainty of observables that exhibit the generalized time-reversal symmetry.
 We did so by delivering pure statistical arguments on the properties of the generalized FT distribution.
-The resulting bound was applied to quantum thermal machines, capturing the thermodynamic constraints of their operation.
-It serves as a tool for quantifying the dissipation cost incurred in achieving a certain level of precision for the observable of interest.
-Furthermore, our framework enables the broader class of fluctuating quantities to be assessed, addressing greater uncertainty than those considered in previous TURs.
-The contribution of the present paper also extends to a more conceptual sense, for it provides the basis for investigating the intrinsic entanglement between uncertainties of general microscopic quantities and their statistical structure.
+The resulting bounds were applied to capture the thermodynamic constraints on the operations of a quantum refrigerator and a diffusion channel.

+Notably, our framework covers a broader class of nontrivial fluctuating quantities.
+It thereby provides a new direction of generalization, encompassing observables with greater flexibility and practical relevance.
+This includes signals subject to partial information loss due to rectifications.
+Furthermore, we showed that the resulting bound can be improved whenever additional structural information about the distribution is available.
+We demonstrated it by rewriting the SNR bound with an alternative concentration inequality.

+The significance of the present work is also conceptual.
+It demonstrates that constraints imposed by irreversible time evolution remain tractable even for generalized observables.
+By characterizing these observables through their distributional freedom, our approach successfully captures their broader flexibility.
+In this sense, it relies on a shift in the formulation of TURs from the classical pathwise perspective to a coarse-grained, distribution-level one.
+The present work shows that this level of granularity is effective for evaluating observables with the condition of generalized time-reversal.